tailor your degree to what's important to you

 - Oral and written skills to communicate scientific studies and management outcomes to a wide audience, especially at the interface of science, policy and the public

-- ENVIRON 501 Environmental Toxicology
+- ENVIRON 501 Environmental Toxicology (fall)

-- ENVIRON 537 Environmental Health
+- ENVIRON 537 Environmental Health and Epidemiology (spring)

-- ENVIRON 539 Human Health & Ecological Risk Assessment
+- ENVIRON 539 Human Health & Ecological Risk Assessment (spring)

-- Environmental Toxicology Specialization – Recommended courses include graduate level toxicology, physiology, biochemistry, and molecular biology field.
+- Toxicology Specialization – Recommended courses include graduate level toxicology, physiology, biochemistry, and molecular biology field.
 Suggested additional courses are listed below; other alternative courses may be substituted with approval by the EEH Chair.

 - ENVIRON 516 Global Change: Molecules to Organisms (3 credits)